MercersKitchen/BYOD/README.md

 For Passwords or Accounts: use LastPass Program or Chrome Extension;
 Also try KeePass

-### Physically Checking a Machine, for install of OS or general maintence
+### Physically Checking a Machine, for install of OS or general maintenance
 - Inspect all ports, etc. for physical damage
 - Dealing with dust: "blow out the dust" outside, clear dust from grates, fans, and heat sinks
 - Inspect internal motherboard, etc. for dust and connections